Multigrid reduction-in-time convergence for advection problems: A Fourier analysis perspective: Characteristic components

+Notice that \eqref{eq:LH_relative} closely resembles \eqref{eq:rho_E_space-time}.
+For a given $(\omega_x, \omega_y)$, the fraction \eqref{eq:LH_relative} determines the \textit{relative accuracy} of $L_H$ with respect to $L_h$, while its numerator determines the \textit{absolute accuracy} of $L_H$ with respect to $L_h$.\cite{Yavneh_1998} Suppose $L_H$ is derived by rediscretizing $L_h$, then, since both $L_H$ and $L_h$ are consistent with ${\cal L}$, the numerator of \eqref{eq:LH_relative} should be small as $(\omega_x, \omega_y) \to (0,0)$.
+When $\beta \gg {\cal O}(h)$, so that $L_h$ and $L_H$ are close to elliptic, the denominator in \eqref{eq:LH_relative} is typically some ${\cal O}(1)$ constant, independent of $(\omega_x, \omega_y)$.
+Thus, two-grid convergence is fast for all asymptotically smooth modes.
+However, in the strongly non-elliptic case $\beta \to 0^+$ the denominator of \eqref{eq:LH_relative} is not an ${\cal O}(1)$ constant independent of $(\omega_x, \omega_y)$.
+Instead, the denominator of \eqref{eq:LH_relative} approximately vanishes for modes $(\alpha_x, \alpha_y ) \cdot \big( \frac{\omega_x}{h}, \frac{\omega_y}{h} \big) \approx 0$, which are the so-called \textit{characteristic components}.\cite{Yavneh_1998} Overall two-grid convergence is dramatically slowed by the inadequate coarse-grid correction of these components.
 Characteristic components are Fourier modes that vary slowly---relative to the grid spacing---along the direction of characteristics (as defined by the advective component of the PDE), but that are free to vary in the direction normal to characteristics.
 Characteristic components that are also asymptotically smooth (as described above) are those which vary slowly also in the direction normal to characteristics.
 In the $\beta \to 0^+$ limit, on asymptotically smooth characteristic components, $\wt{L}_H$ vanishes up to small terms related to the truncation error of $L_H$, since $L_H$ is a consistent discretization of ${\cal L}$, and $\wt{\cal L}$ itself vanishes on these components.
 On non-characteristic components, $\wt{L}_H$ would typically be some ${\cal O}(1)$ constant.
 In other words, the relative accuracy of $L_H$ on asymptotically smooth characteristic components is much less than that for all other asymptotically smooth components.
-The poor convergence of characteristic components in spatial multigrid was first described in Section 5.1 of Brandt,\cite{Brandt_1981} is covered in great detail by Yavneh,\cite{Yavneh_1998} and has been discussed in many other contexts.\cite{Brandt_Yavneh_1993, Oosterlee_Washio_2000, Trottenberg_etal_2001, Wan_Chan_2003, Bank_etal_2006, Yavneh_Weinzierl_2012}
+The poor convergence of characteristic components in spatial multigrid was first described in Section 5.1 of Brandt,\cite{Brandt_1981} is covered in great detail by Yavneh,\cite{Yavneh_1998} and has been discussed in many other contexts.\cite{Brandt_Yavneh_1993, Oosterlee_Washio_2000, Trottenberg_etal_2001, Wan_Chan_2003, Bank_etal_2006, Yavneh_Weinzierl_2012} Based on the resemblance of \eqref{eq:rho_E_space-time} to \eqref{eq:LH_relative} and the above discussion, it is reasonable to expect that \textit{if using a rediscretized coarse-grid operator, MGRIT convergence for discretizations of PDE \eqref{eq:A_differential} will deteriorate in the advection-dominated limit, at least in part, due to a poor coarse-grid correction of asymptotically smooth characteristic components}.
+Here we add the qualifier ``at least in part'' because there may also exist non-asymptotically smooth modes that are not efficiently damped by the solver (as numerical results in \cref{sec:char_comp_num} will reveal).
+In the spatial, steady-state setting, when low-order discretizations are used, of all modes, only asymptotically smooth characteristic components are slow to converge, while the picture is more complicated for higher-order discretizations (see Figure 4 of Oosterlee \& Washio\cite{Oosterlee_Washio_2000}).